f5devcentral/nginx_automation_examples/workflow guides/nginx-nic-napv5/Readme.md

 Once the pipeline is complete, verify that your assets were deployed or destroyed based on your workflow.
 **NOTE:** The autocert process takes time.
 It may be 5 to 10 minutes before Let's Encrypt has provided the cert.

-## Development
-Outline any requirements to set up a development environment if someone would like to contribute.
-You may also link to another file for this information.

 ## Support
 For support, please open a GitHub issue.
 Note, the code in this repository is community-supported and is not supported by F5 Networks.